stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 We are going to use function `split` from `Data.String` in *base* to tokenize arithmetic expressions.
 We are then trying to parse the two integer values and the operator.
-These operations might fail, since user input can be invalid, so we need an error type.
+These operations might fail, since user input can be invalid, so we also need an error type.
 We could actually just use `String`, but I consider it to be good practice to use custom sum types for erroneous conditions.